-Elkhart Community School’s landmark School Without Walls program gives people an opportunity to earn their Central or Memorial high school diploma (not a GED/HSE or homeschool diploma) through online courses and in-person tests.
+Elkhart Community School’s landmark School Without Walls program gives students an opportunity to earn their Elkhart High School diploma (not a GED/HSE or homeschool diploma) through online courses and in-person tests.

-This program allows students who may have missed extended periods of school due to illness, family situations or work an opportunity to graduate with their class, take high-level honors courses, attend high school functions and participate in high school activities.
+This program allows students who may have missed extended periods of school due to illness, family situations, or work, an opportunity to graduate with their cohort, attend high school functions, and participate in high school activities.

-Anyone who is interested in the School Without Walls program must first meet with SWW staff and teachers, who will determine if the program is an appropriate fit, or if the person would better be served through our Community Education program.
+Anyone who is interested in the School Without Walls program must first meet with their School of Study counselor and principal, who will determine if the program is an appropriate fit, or if the student would better be served through our Community Education program.

-For additional information about the ECS School Without Walls program, contact Krista Hennings at 574-262-5650, extension 2020.
+For additional information about the ECS School Without Walls program, contact Krista Hennings at 574-262-5850.